-If you are also curious and have the eagerness to know about the new update and wanted an overview of functionalities that have been released recently then this article is really very helpful for you.
+If you are also curious and have the eagerness to know about the new update and want an overview of functionalities that have been released recently then this article is really very helpful for you.

 WordPress developers always try to find new and innovative ways through which they can help their customers who are using their services and themes.